RameenMughal/TryHackMeWriteups/Scripting/Custom Tooling Using Python.md

 While we will showcase using Python in this room, the principles can be applied to any coding language of your choice.

+Add `MACHINE_IP` to your hosts `/etc/hosts` file with the command `echo "MACHINE_IP python.thm" | sudo tee -a /etc/hosts`

+We will be using the web application running on this machine in the upcoming tasks.

 ## Using a Coding Language for Custom Tooling

 ### Why Create Your Own Tools?